top of page

 The verb 'devote' has its origins in the Latin word 'devotus,' which is the past participle of 'devovere.'
 'Devovere' is a combination of 'de,' meaning 'completely' or 'thoroughly,' and 'vovere,' meaning 'to vow' or 'to dedicate.'
 In its original Latin form, 'devotus' was used to express a deep commitment or dedication to a cause, deity, or person through a solemn vow or pledge.
 As the Latin language evolved and transitioned into English, 'devote' retained this sense of dedicating oneself, time, resources, or attention completely to a specific purpose, activity, cause, or individual.
 Thus, the etymology of 'devote' emphasizes its historical association with the act of committing fully and wholeheartedly to a particular endeavor or commitment.

-Find the meaning of devote
+Find the correct meaning of the verb devote:

 Try Again!